Sexuality in ancient Rome: Epicurean sexuality

 Having analyzed the sex act, Lucretius then considers conception and what in modern terms would be called genetics.
 Both man and woman, he says, produce genital fluids that mingle in a successful procreative act.
 The characteristics of the child are formed by the relative proportions of the mother's "seed" to the father's.
 A child who most resembles its mother is born when the female seed dominates the male's, and vice versa; when neither the male nor female seed dominates, the child will have traits of both mother and father evenly.
+The sex of the child, however, is not determined by the gender of the parent whose traits dominate.
 Infertility occurs when the two partners fail to make a satisfactory match of their seed after several attempts; the explanation for infertility is physiological and rational, and has nothing to do with the gods.
 The transfer of genital "seed" (semina) is consonant with Epicurean physics and the theme of the work as a whole: the invisible semina rerum, "seeds of things," continually dissolve and recombine in universal flux.
-The vocabulary of biological procreation underlies Lucretius's presentation of how matter is formed from atoms.
+The vocabulary of biological procreation thus underlies Lucretius' presentation of how matter is formed from atoms.

 Lucretius' purpose is to correct ignorance and to give the knowledge necessary for managing one's sex life rationally.
 He distinguishes between pleasure and conception as goals of copulation; both are legitimate, but require different approaches.
 He recommends casual sex as a way of releasing sexual tension without becoming obsessed with a single object of desire; a "streetwalking Venus"—a common prostitute—should be used as a surrogate.
 Sex without passionate attachment produces a superior form of pleasure free of uncertainty, frenzy, and mental disturbance.
 Lucretius calls this form of sexual pleasure venus, in contrast to amor, passionate love.
 The best sex is that of happy animals, or of gods.
 Lucretius combines an Epicurean wariness of sex as a threat to peace of mind with the Roman cultural value placed on sexuality as an aspect of marriage and family life, pictured as an Epicurean man in a tranquil and friendly marriage with a good but homely woman, beauty being a disquieting prompt to excessive desire.
 Lucretius reacts against the Roman tendency to display sex ostentatiously, as in erotic art, and rejects the aggressive, "Priapic" model of sexuality spurred by visual stimulus.